 - Elevated medial arch

-- Reduced passive range of motion of ankle dorsiflexion [Shortened gastrocnemius and Achilles tendon (may not be observed in calcaeocavus, e.g. pes cavus due to weakness of gastrocnemius in polio patients)]
+- Look for reduced passive range of motion of ankle dorsiflexion [Shortened gastrocnemius and Achilles’ tendon (may not be observed in calcaeocavus, e.g., pes cavus due to weakness of gastrocnemius in polio patients)]

 - Reduced subtalar pronation (relatively more range of motion of supination)